The Disney film

 - Earlier we had Herc cut off the Hydra's head from the inside.

 - The stunning "Zero to Hero" musical number.
-Hades throws everything he has at Hercules, it doesnt even slow him down.
-It also works as kind of a compressed version of the Twelve Labors.
+Hades throws everything he has at Hercules, but it doesn't even slow him down.
+Other notes of awesome

 - Hades releasing the Titans.
 The culmination of his Evil Plan makes the Darkest Hour darker.